Understanding Gambling Addiction

 - Never cover gambling-related debts—it can reinforce the addiction

 Taking these steps isn’t about punishment—it’s about protection.
 Financial boundaries support your emotional safety and reduce the risk of enabling destructive behaviors.
+Digital tools like apps for gambling addiction recovery can help track spending and reinforce financial boundaries.

 Communicating with Compassion